-Sometimes the bravest and most important thing you can do… sounds simple, right?
-But that’s the whole point.
-It’s about showing up when every fiber of your being is screaming to run and hide.
-This is the foundation of real courage.
+Find the meaning, author, usage, and book of quote – Sometimes the bravest and most important thing you can do is just show up.
+It is about showing up when every nerve of your being is screaming to run and hide.

 Share Image Quote:Table of Contents